Standards of Practice

 4.4 Dental Assistants

-a) will not enter into an adult interdependent relationship or sexual relationship with a current patient;
+a) will not enter an adult interdependent relationship or sexual relationship with a current patient;

-(ii) there is minimal risk of a continuing power imbalance as a result of the professional Dental Assistant-patient relationship;4
+(ii) there is minimal risk of a continuing power imbalance as a result of the professional Dental Assistant-patient relationship;5

-c) may provide professional services to a spouse, adult interdependent partner or a person with whom there is a pre-existing on-going sexual relationship, however, if personal bias, a power imbalance or conflicts of interest5 arise when providing treatment, Dental Assistants must refer the individual to another regulated health care provider for any remaining treatment;
+c) may provide professional services to a spouse, adult interdependent partner or a person with whom there is a pre-existing on-going sexual relationship, however, if personal bias, a power imbalance or conflicts of interest6 rise when providing treatment, Dental Assistants must refer the individual to another regulated health care provider for any remaining treatment;

 d) maintain a clear distinction between personal and patient relationships;